srinu274/assign/README.md

 # Code for first and second questions

-This repo contains notebook for first and second questions
+This repo contains notebook for first and python files for second question.

 First question output is in the first_question.ipynb file.